It’s already used in industry, and it can definitely benefit modelers

 The early returns here are promising.
 Are you interested in catching design flaws that would have otherwise been missed, resulting in big cost savings?
 Ford is already doing this with their vehicles, and it’s helping them be more agile and responsive to problems.
 Their VR specialist, Elizabeth Baron, said, “In the past we would have had to build a physical model to see how change would impact our design.”

 It doesn’t take a big leap to see how system design could have a similar impact.
-One FlexSim user has a 3D Cave that engineers use to validate processes and layouts, allowing them to avoid costly design mistakes.
+One FlexSim user has a 3D Cave that engineers use to validate processes and layouts.
+This allows them to avoid costly design mistakes.
 They explained their virtual reality needs to us: “Unfortunately due to cost and availability, we are not able to use [the 3D Cave] as often as we would like.
 Oculus Rift could serve as a powerful alternative to the significantly more expensive 3D Cave environment.”
 That wait is now over—FlexSim users can now enjoy visualizing with this cheaper device.

 Share a new level of understanding